kparc/kcc/README.md

 people know the story.
 What is much less likely is that you have ever met a professional k programmer.
 This happens not just because k programmers are rare, but also because k is not fishing for cheap publicity.
-This is how we all heard about a language called k, but what we hear more often is how much it sucks to be a Java programmer.
+This is how we all heard about a language called k, but what we mostly hear is how much it sucks to be a Java programmer.

 All jokes aside, implementations of similar systems in languages like C++ or